rianbotha/coverage-summary/README.md

 Below the second number will be yellow.
 And above the second number will be green.
 The default value is `[50, 75]`.

+### Limitations

+Coverage can only be tracked at folder level.
+You can't summarize based on individual files.